How to start a frozen yogurt business: a 10-step guide

-This guide will take you through the practical steps of securing funding, selecting the right location, obtaining necessary licenses, and acquiring equipment to help you launch a successful frozen yogurt business in the U.S.
+This guide walks through the 10 practical steps to secure funding, pick a location, get licensed, buy equipment, and launch a profitable frozen yogurt business in the U.S.

 Market and competitor analysis